Thermo-Fisher/FEI Spectra, 300 kV

 The ease of access of CAES not only applies to students, faculty and private industry; its proximity to INL's Energy Research Campus enables several INL mission areas to grow collaborative materials research programs with external partners, including the universities and industry.
 The S-TEM is INL's latest investment in CAES that is designed to create opportunities for collaborative materials research.
 CAES also is equipped with complementary materials analysis instrumentation (including a Focused Ion Bean and Local Electron Atom Probe) that will enable complete sample preparation and analysis in one location.

 Advanced Manufacturing focus area

-Plans call for the TEM to be the centerpiece of a new Advanced Manufacturing Suite.
-Advanced Manufacturing is one of seven focus areas identified in the CAES Strategy, and the TEM will advance collaborative research, education, and innovation in this focus area in several ways, including:
+The S-TEM is the centerpiece of a new Advanced Manufacturing Suite, and the TEM advances collaborative research, education, and innovation in several ways, including:

-- Its technological advances will advance the timeline for nuclear innovation, accelerate modeling efforts needed to advance the discovery and qualification of materials for nuclear applications, and allow for the investigation of defects in functional energy materials found in batteries with atomic precision — a key step in improving battery performance.
+- Its technological advances accelerate the timeline for nuclear innovation and modeling efforts needed to further the discovery and qualification of materials for nuclear applications, while allowing for the investigation of defects in functional energy materials found in batteries with atomic precision — a key step in improving battery performance.

-- It will provide a new perspective on the dynamic effects of phenomena such as irradiation damage, diffusion mechanisms and kinetics, as well as plasticity, which all must be well understood to advance materials in extreme environments such as seen in a reactor core.
+- It provides a new perspective on the dynamic effects of phenomena such as irradiation damage, diffusion mechanisms and kinetics, as well as plasticity, which all must be well understood to advance materials in extreme environments such as seen in a reactor core.

-- Its state-of-the-art atomic scale chemical imaging, paired with 3D tomography capability, will enable new understanding of reacting interfaces of materials, providing immediate advances to collaborative CAES research currently under way in battery anodes, catalysis, and corrosion.
+- Its state-of-the-art atomic scale chemical imaging, paired with 3D tomography capability, enables new understanding of reacting interfaces of materials, providing immediate advances to collaborative CAES research currently under way in battery anodes, catalysis, and corrosion.